pschool-in/curriculum/content/science/food-1.md

 ## Reading
 1. Every day, we eat some food.
 We eat between meals.
 We also have milk, tea, coffee.
 Our daily diet includes everything we eat and drink.
 2. We make a lot of muscular movements when working.
 This labour is difficult.
 It's called physical labour.
 Work makes us hungry.
 3. Some tasks can be done while seated.
 It requires no physical exertion.
-Such work is sedentary work.
+Such work is called sedentary work.

 ## Variety in food
 1. Rice becomes a key element of the diet of those who live in areas where rice grows abundantly.